 Do some deep breathing

 Although we think of deep breathing as calming, and therefore potentially more likely to put us to sleep, the increased oxygen flow actually helps the brain work better.
-A study from Northwestern found that breathing in deeply improved cognitive function.
+Research on meditation and other breath-focused practices in Psychophysiology and World Journal of Clinical Cases show that they can strengthen your focus or attention and boost brain health, too.
 “With this I find that my patients may not be more alert but they are more focused,” Dr. Breus says, which allows you to get through a mental task easier.
 Dr. Shane says deep breathing can also help you shake off the tired feeling, giving you more energy.
 Staying awake when you want to go to sleep puts stress on the body, and in stressful situations, our breathing tends to be shallow.
 “Breathe just a little more deeply and slowly than usual, and your breath will become smoother and more comfortable,” he says.
 “That calms tension that had been contributing to your tiredness.”

 Give your eyes a break

 Swollen, red eyes are often the result of not getting enough sleep, and this can make it hard to focus on the computer screen at work the next day.
 “Using eye lubricant to moisten your eyes can help you feel less tired,” Dr. Shane says.
+The American Academy of Ophthalmology offers advice on how to use lubricating eye drops, also known as artificial tears.
 In addition, make sure to take frequent breaks to look away from your screen so your eyes can readjust and not get as fatigued.
 The American Optometric Association recommends sticking to the 20-20-20 rule: Every 20 minutes, stare at something 20 feet away for 20 seconds.
 This can help prevent digital eye strain, which could be made worse by sleep deprivation.
 Try some of these other ideas to boost energy naturally too.